Mental-Vagabond/Mental-Vagabond.github.io/_posts/christian-naturism/2020-10-23-Book_Report-Divine_Sex.md

 * * *

 ### About the Photo:
-I took this panorama photo (top of page) with my iPhone 7 at Bryce Canyon National Park in Southern Utah.
+I took this panorama photo (top of page) by taking multiple photos with my Canon DSLR at Bryce Canyon National Park in Southern Utah, then postprocessing with Adobe lightroom.